hatchways/team-ravioli/README.md

 # Receipt Tracker

-Receipt tracker is a web application that allows user to manage there expences by uploading images of paper receipts and keeping track of there daily, monthly and yearly expences.
+Receipt tracker is a web application that allows user to manage there expenses by uploading images of paper receipts and keeping track of there daily, monthly and yearly expenses.

 ## Contributors